EL-Gazoly/RentinitisPigmentosa/README.md

 ## About the project
-This project is a classification system built using FastAPI, React, Python, and AuthJWT that helps determine if a person has RP.
+This project is a classification system built using CNN that helps determine if a person has RP.
 The installation process is straightforward, simply run pip install -r requirements.txt to get started.
 ## Key Features
 * Uses FastAPI for the backend
 * Utilizes React for a user-friendly frontend